local-motion/product/functionality/users_and_access/identity_and_access_management.md

 The system shall send an e-mail to the specified e-mail address containing a url that the user should click to confirm is ownership of the e-mail account.
 - Clicking the link will take the user into the system where he can set a password.
-- The verification link is valid for 24 hours.
-After this period the user is prompted to re-apply.
 - A verification link can only be used one time.

 ### Step 3: Select nickname and password